BrittanyPete/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    * Sessions: sessions are stored on the server and passed in requests through session cookies.
+While a user is logged in, the cookie is sent to the server with every request.
+It allows the server to compare the session id from the cookie against the information that is stored in memory to verify the users identity, then sends a response with the corresponding state.

+    * JSON Web Tokens: There are three parts to a JSON web token.
+        A. Header: The header contains the algorithm with the token type.
+        B. Payload: Includes 'claims' information, or any other data we want to store in the token.
+For example, we can store the users permissions in the token.
+        C. Signature: A signature is created by creating a string where we encode the header and payload together, and then sign it with a secret.
+        --When we combine all three parts, we get a JWT!

+    The biggest difference between the two is that for sessions, the users state is stored on the server.
+Whereas, the user state for JWT is stored inside the token on the client side instead.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    bcryptjs allows us to hash passwords, and as the developer, we can determine how many rounds of hashing we want to perform.
+It makes it a lot harder for hackers to be able to obtain access.

 3. How are unit tests different from integration and end-to-end testing?

+    Unit tests test singular units of code.
+They are faster and easier to write.
+They focus solely on one small section of code at a time.
+    Integration tests test how different components are able to work together.
+    End to end tests test the full application from beginning to end, mimicking how an end user would use the application.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    Test driven development is where we write the tests first, and write the code second.
+We focus on the outcome we want first, and then write the code to pass the outcome we desire.